ebuecheMR/Personal-Website/README.md

 # Pargorn's personal profile website
-This is the source code of Pargorn Puttapirat's personal profile website.
+This is the source code of Ed's personal profile website.
 Everything is pretty much based on `Jekyll` and `markdown`.

 ## How to run
 ```bundle exec jekyll serve```